SofaDefrost/SoftRobots.DesignOptimization/README.md

 We provide a unified framework for implementing a single parametric Sofa scene and use it both for multi-objective design optimization and model-based control.

-Please refer to the dedicated documentation (*in comming*) for installation and more details.
+Please refer to the following documentation for installation and more details.

 ## Soft Finger Geometry Parametric Design by Scripting
 This toolkit is provided with the example of the optimization of a soft finger parametric design.